-13 Awesome Professional Networking Alternatives to LinkedIn
+13 Awesome Professional Networking Alternatives To LinkedIn

 Reddit hosts a huge span of micro-communities, including r/PPC for paid search and r/SEO for, you guessed it, SEO.

-Like Twitter, the communities are completely free to join and public to peruse.
+Like X (formerly Twitter), the communities are completely free to join and public to peruse.
 Simply visit https://www.reddit.com/r/SEO/ or https://www.reddit.com/r/PPC/ and you’ll see a list of topics.

 You can reply to existing posts or create your own; just sign-up for a free Reddit account if you want to partake in the action.